alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/inference_runner.md

 - `inference_runner_ACTIVATION_BUF_SZ`: The intermediate, or activation, buffer size reserved for the NN model.
 By default, it is set to 2MiB and is enough for most models.

+- `inference_runner_DYNAMIC_MEM_LOAD_ENABLED`: This can be set to ON or OFF, to allow dynamic model load capability for use with MPS3 FVPs.
+See section [Building with dynamic model load capability](#building-with-dynamic-model-load-capability) below for more details.

 To build **ONLY** the Inference Runner example application, add `-DUSE_CASE_BUILD=inferece_runner` to the `cmake` command line, as specified in: [Building](../documentation.md#Building).